NaolGB/MachineLearningPricePrediction/README.md

 ![Binary back testing](Model-1/data/Binary_back_testing.png)
 This image shows the profit on back testing using the binary classification.
+The test was run on five months data (Jan 2022 - June 2022) on a single stratefy.
+The strategfy used was long/short for the prediction length (12 hours).
 While it is not in general profitable, profits are often observed in short positions (when the asset's price is falling) and losses are often observed on long positions (when the asset's price is rising).
 This is a very important visualization for the improvements on the system.

 <strong>Multi label Classification</strong>